kledagashi/DataSecurity-Project03/README.md

 A [university](https://fiek.uni-pr.edu) team project organised by Data Security Subject.

 ## What's the project about?
-The Client and the Server communicate with each other exchanging encrypted messages
+The Client and the Server communicate with each other exchanging encrypted messages.
-1. Exchanging keys
+1. First the client sends the encrypted message to the server
-* The client and the server exchange their keys where the private key is protected with their public key.
+* The private key is shared between the two parts (Client and Server) through a file which containts the private key.
-  * Before the communicating begins the two parts do some sort of handshake!
-2. The algorythm which we're going to implement for encrypting messages is [Data Encryption Standard - CBC Mode](https://https://en.wikipedia.org/wiki/Des)
+2. The algorythm which we're going to implement for encrypting messages is [Data Encryption Standard](https://https://en.wikipedia.org/wiki/Des)
-* How does DES CBC work?
+* How does DES work?
-  * The DES CBC encryption process requires a 64-bit cryptographic key.
-Of the 64 bits, 56 are used directly by the DES CBC process, and 8 are odd parity bits, with    one parity bit occupying the right-most bit of each octet
-4. After the messages are exchanged between the Client and the Server then they are decrypted using their private keys.
+  * DES uses a 64-bit key to encrypt 64-bit blocks.
+Of these 64 bits in the key, eight specific bits (known as parity bits) are used to check for errors in the           ciphertext.
+Every eighth bit is used as a parity bit, leaving 56 effective bits in the key.
+  * After the verification of the ciphertext, these eight parity bits are dropped.
+3. Afterwards the server recieves the message and decrypts it using the private key from the file and the result containts the plaintext.

 ### Technologies
-The implementation of the program was made using [Java](https://www.java.com/en/) Programming Language.
+The implementation of the program was made using [Python](https://www.python.org/) Programming Language.
+The execution of the code was made using a simple GUI.

 ### Contributors